 Freelancing is a long-term play.
 Have some patience and try to work your way out.
 If you don’t want to be a freelancer badly, you will quit.
 It isn’t easy to be an individual freelancer, but it is worth the effort.

-6. Take a Course on Udemy
+6. Take a Certifications from Udemy

 A decade of experience doing PHP programming as a freelancer, I keep learning.
 Recently I worked for a client in PhalconPHP.
 It was my first project in Phalcon, and I had a minimal idea about the framework but was ready to learn it.